Can I make the RB2B prospect firehose useful in a weekend?

 • Problem Theme: mapped to your solution’s use-case areas (e.g., load/performance issues, regression testing, non‑functional validation needs, trial activation bottlenecks).

-• Journey Stage: is this visit about LearningExploringEvaluatingCommitting.
+• Journey Stage: is this visit about Understanding their problemUnderstanding the solutionsEvaluating the solutionsCommitting to solving.
 Each stage implies a different CTA.

 • Recommended Next Action: route + message + content pack + owner (sales vs marketing) appropriate for that persona/stage.

-4. The 7‑Part Operating System for Actionable RB2B Data
+3. The 7‑Part Operating System for Actionable Identified Web Visitor Data

 2. Enrich — company & tech context

-• Branch into the right play: an Educate track (for researchers), an Evaluate track (hands‑on technical buyers), or Purchase track (economic buyers).
+• Branch into the right play: an Educate track (for the curious), an Evaluate track (hands‑on technical buyers), or Purchase track (economic buyers).
 Each track has appropriate channels and SLAs.

 • Capture outcomes (e.g., qualified? demo completed? closed-won?), then recalibrate scores and rules regularly.
 Also fix any content gaps or navigation issues discovered.